Dual Induction CLT for High-dimensional m-dependent Data: Proof techniques

-This resembles the relationship within $\kappa$ described in Eq.
+The above inequality resembles the relationship described in Eq.
 (3.16) of \citet{chen2004normal}.
-In their work on univariate observations, however, the $\kappa$ in the right hand side was $\kappa_{[1,i]}(\epsilon^o)$ instead of with the reduced index set $(2, i-1)$.
-Hence, they could plug-in $\delta = \epsilon^o$ and upper bound $\kappa_{(2,i-1)}(\epsilon^o)$ for some suitable $\epsilon$, which we referred to 'a telescoping method' in \cref{sec:pf_sketch}.
-This resulted into a non-inductive upper bound for $\kappa_{[1,i]}(\delta)$ (see Eqs.
+In their work on univariate observations, however, the $\kappa$ in the right hand side was $\kappa_{[1,I]}(\vareps^\circ)$ instead of with the reduced index set $[1, i-2]$.
+Hence, they could plug-in $\delta = \vareps^\circ$ and upper bound $\kappa_{[1,i]}(\vareps^\circ)$ for some suitable $\vareps$, which we referred to `a telescoping method' in the introductory part of \cref{sec:pf_sketch} This resulted into a non-inductive upper bound for $\kappa_{[1,i]}(\delta)$ (see Eqs.
 (3.17) and (3.18) therein).
-In our setting, the reduced index set $(2,i-1)$ makes the technique ineffective.
+In our setting, the reduced index set $[1,i-2]$ makes the technique ineffective.
 Alternatively, we proceed to the dual induction levering on the reduced index set.